BigPeng/JavaCNN/readme.md

 # JavaCNN

 A Java implement of Convolutional Neural Network.
-Learn from DeepLearnToolbox(https://github.com/rasmusbergpalm/DeepLearnToolbox) more detail. see here(http://www.cnblogs.com/fengfenggirl/p/cnn_implement.html)
+This is a fork of https://github.com/BigPeng/JavaCNN refactored for use in production.

+Original ideas are take from the DeepLearnToolbox (https://github.com/rasmusbergpalm/DeepLearnToolbox).

 ## Build a CNN

 	LayerBuilder builder = new LayerBuilder();